Written by Heather Zubiate

 The grammatical category in nouns, pronouns, and verbs that refers to more than one thing.
 Most nouns become plural with the addition of -s or -es: hats, chairs, dishes, countries, and so on.
 Some nouns form the plural in other ways, as in children, feet, geese, and women.

 However, when this Greek word is directly translated into English it means: confidence, confident, person, or substance.
 These words are not plural, nor is any inference of plurality made in the context where they are found in surrounding passages.
 In fact, the one time in the New Testament where "hypostasis" is directly translated as "person" (singular) is in Heb.
 1:3; it speaks of the singular person of Jesus Christ.
 In fact, most of Hebrews is spent proving the excellence of Jesus Christ as being the only Son of God that came to earth from heaven, and that he is our High Priest after the order of Melchizedek.
-I have yet to find a direct teaching of the doctrine of the Trinity in Scripture, much less in this singular passage.
+I have yet to find a direct definition of the doctrine of the Trinity in Scripture, much less in this singular passage.

 In the Old Testament, we are instructed that only God the Almighty and angels reside in heaven.
 There is no mention anywhere in the Old Testament of any other God, even the Almighty makes that point very clear in several passages.
 Forgive me, but I'll get into that in more depth later on.
-Please bear in mind dear reader, that I too once espoused this belief, but when I was forced to consider the facts from Scripture and yes, even logical reason, the truth demanded an answer.
+Please bear in mind, dear reader, that I too once espoused this belief, but when I was forced to consider the facts from Scripture and yes, even logical reason, the truth demanded an answer.
 I found that I could no longer justify my belief in this teaching.
 But a false teaching must be replaced by the truth, and so I studied Scripture to learn the reality of what the Bible taught, that there is indeed only one God.
 The thing that changed was my understanding of what the Bible directly teaches about God's true Divine Nature.
 Which is what I will expound upon in future posts.

 God the Father, God the Son, and God the Holy Spirit, are three separate, co-equal, co-eternal persons, one God.